An atlas of K3 surfaces with finite automorphism group: Rank 11 lattices

-Therefore, the K3 surface is a double cover of $\PP^{2}$ branched over a sextic curve $C_{6}$ and: \begin{prop} The curves $A_{1},A_{5}$ are in the ramification locus and their images are lines $L,L'$ that are components of $C_{6}$.
+Therefore, the K3 surface is a double cover of $\PP^{2}$ branched over a sextic curve $C_{6}$, and the following holds.

+\begin{prop} The curves $A_{1}$, $A_{5}$ are in the ramification locus, and their images are lines $L$, $L'$ that are components of $\,C_{6}$.
 Let $Q$ be the residual quartic curve.
-The lines $L,L'$ meet in a point $q$ which is on $Q$, so that the sextic has a $\mathbf{d}_{4}$ singularity at $q$. \end{prop}
+The lines $L$, $L'$ meet in a point $q$ which is on $Q$, so that the sextic has a $\mathbf{d}_{4}$ singularity at $q$. \end{prop}